Small-Waffle/dataChallenge/README.md

 - For each vehicle type, the average quantity of passengers surprisingly remains similiar.
 - All transit vehicles share the same minimum number of passengers.
 Maximum number of passengers varying by a single passenger.
 - Regardless of vehicle type and passenger quantity, the delay remains the same.
 Implying
-- The passenger counts are about double during on-Peak hours veruses off-Peak than during
+- The passenger counts are about double during on-Peak hours vs off-Peak than during
-- The passenger count are more than doubled during Weekdays veruses Weeklimit
+- The passenger count are more than doubled during Weekdays vs Weekends